Health And Happiness: Uncovering The Connection

 A licensed therapist can offer personalized treatment and guidance to improve your concerns or conditions.
 They can also offer support in achieving personal goals related to a focus on positive psychology and outlook in your own life.
 The American Psychological Association emphasizes that “CBT differs from many other forms of psychological treatment” due to “ample scientific evidence that the methods that have been developed actually produce change.”

-Furthermore, CBT has seen significant advancement in research and access in recent years.
+Furthermore, CBT has seen significant advancement in research in recent years.
 An uptick in digital mental health intervention has increased availability of affordable online therapy options through platforms like BetterHelp, which offer matched-based systems to help clients receive quality support from home.

 Along with therapy and mental health management, maintaining a healthy, active lifestyle is often considered beneficial to overall health and happiness.
 Implementing a daily outdoor walk or incorporating more greens and proteins into your diet may be manageable first steps to strengthening the connection between your health and happiness.